PradipKarki/development-practices/standards/react-practices/composition-over-customization.md

 ## Refactoring to use Composition

-Similar to our `<Title />` refactor, let's restruture this application to make better use of composition.
+Similar to our `<Title />` refactor, let's restructure this application to make better use of composition.
 We will start with a Page that only handles the page layout.